Files

 output

-try curl -L novem.no/terminal
+curl -L novem.io/terminal

 .